-- APAR OA15170 provides support for Layer 2 and for displaying information for OSN features on the z9 EC and z9 BC servers. - APAR OA23824 provides support for the z10 EC server.
+- APAR OA15170 provides support for Layer 2 and for displaying information for OSN features on the server. - APAR OA23824 provides support for the z10 EC server. - APAR OA26286 provides support the z10 BC server and the enhanced z10 EC server.

-To support an OSA in TCP/IP Passthru mode in a z/VM V5.4 environment, OSA/SF requires TCP/IP for z/VM, level 540.
-OSA/SF is required in this mode only if access to one of the OSA's ports is being shared by more than one host program or if an ATM OSA-2 is being used as a LAN Emulation Client (LEC).
+To support an OSA in TCP/IP Passthru mode in a z/VM V6.1 environment, OSA/SF requires TCP/IP for z/VM, level 610.
+OSA/SF is required in this mode only if access to one of the OSA's ports is being shared by more than one host program.

-For more information about the OSA/SF program requirements for your OSA type, see one of the following:
+For more information about the OSA/SF program requirements for your OSA type, see the following documents:

-- eServer zSeries 900: Planning for the Open Systems Adapter-2 Feature - System z10, System z9 and eServer zSeries: Open Systems Adapter-Express Customer's Guide and Reference
+- System z10, System z9 and eServer zSeries: Open Systems Adapter-Express Customer's Guide and Reference - System z9 and eServer zSeries 890 and 990: Open Systems Adapter-Express Integrated Console Controller User's Guide - System z: Open Systems Adapter-Express Integrated Console Controller 3215 Support

-Performance Toolkit program requirements
+Performance Toolkit additional program requirements